Back To TOP

 3. Eyes

-The eyes can also be involved:
+The eyes may also be involved:

 • Watery eyes (epiphora): Excessive tear production, leading to staining or wetness around the eyes.